slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Germany's new government plans «right to encryption».

+2021-12-06

+- Self explanatory.

 ### Apple announces self service repair

 2021-11-28